FIXTradingCommunity/xml-diff-merge/README.md

 ## Merge

-The XmlMerge utility takes a base XML file and a difference file and merges the two to produce an new XML file.
+The XmlMerge utility takes a base XML file and a difference file and merges the two to produce a new XML file.

 To run the merge utility, run this command line: